Explaining the impact on users of the end of support for CentOS Linux!

 Background of the end of support

-Until now, CentOS Linux has served as a clone OS of RHEL, fixing bugs that occurred in RHEL and serving as a generic RHEL.
+Up until now, CentOS Linux has served as a clone OS of RHEL, acting as a generic version of RHEL by fixing bugs and other issues that occurred in RHEL.

 CentOS Linux has continued to operate in this position for a long time, and as a result, it has continued to be used by more people than any other Linux distribution